519 672 2121

 Close mobile menu

-The rejected proposal sought to resolve claims pursued by people who are alleging injuries as a result of developing cancer from the use of J&J hygienic powder products (including baby powder) that contained talc – a substance classified as a probable carcinogen by the International Agency for Research on Cancer (IARC) – and which were globally discontinued by the company in 2022.
+The rejected proposal sought to resolve claims pursued by people who are alleging injuries as a result of developing ovarian cancer and mesothelioma from the use of J&J hygienic powder products (including baby powder) that contained talc – a substance classified as a probable carcinogen by the International Agency for Research on Cancer (IARC) – and which were globally discontinued by the company in 2022.

 Cancer victims who used discontinued talcum powder are pursuing justice against J&J